FOR POWER OUTAGE OR BREAKDOWN, PLEASE CALL 15454

 Deployment Schedule

-Figure 3: AMI Meter deployment plan up to RP4
+Figure 4: AMI Meter deployment plan

 AMI Architecture